 What is Two Factor Authentication (2FA)?

-At this point you might be thinking, that 2FA is fine but you don’t have any services that use it.
+You might be thinking that two-factor authentication is fine, but you don’t have any services that use it.
 You probably do, but many websites hide this security feature, and you have to go through extra layers to find it.

-Granted the above companies are household names, but there are smaller players too.
-The best way to find 2FA sites is to go to https://twofactorauth.org/
+Most of the above companies are household names, but there are smaller players too.
+One good way to find 2FA sites is to go to https://2fa.directory/

 Josh Davis, an Amazon engineer, started this 2FA directory site, but it is now maintained by a non-profit called The 2factorauth Group.
-The site offers ways to find sites that use two factor authentication and additional information.
-The site is very easy to use and presents the information in a nice grid.
+The site offers ways to find sites that use two-factor authentication and additional information.
+The site is straightforward to use and presents the information in a nice grid.

-- There is a search bar at the top where you can enter in a service name.
-As you start typing the site will show possible matches.
+- There is a search bar at the top where you can enter a service name.
+As you start typing, the site will show possible matches.